pomerium/documentation/content/docs/deploy/enterprise.md

 The **Namespaces** dashboard is where you configure user roles and permissions for routes, policies, and the Enterprise Console itself.
 Once you’ve configured a [Namespace](/docs/capabilities/namespacing), members of that namespace can self-manage access to the infrastructure they build from or depend on.

 Pomerium Enterprise allows you to import groups defined by your identity provider.
-This way, you can build stable policies that don’t require adjustments as your company changes.
+This allows you to build stable policies that don’t require adjustments as your company changes.

 ![Manage Namespaces in the Enterprise Console's Namespaces dashboard](./enterprise/img/manage-namespaces.gif)